-Modern Slavery Compliance Statement
+Modern Slavery Compliance Statement 2023

+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2023.
 Modern slavery is a crime and a violation of human rights.
-It takes various forms, including slavery, servitude, compulsory labour and human trafficking for exploitation and can have a significant adverse impact on individuals, families and communities across the world.
+It takes various forms, including slavery, servitude, compulsory labour, and human trafficking for exploitation and can have a significant adverse impact on individuals, families, and communities across the world.

 How we manage the risks

 Longhurst Group are aware that its financial viability, reputation, and Environmental, Social, and Governance (ESG) goals are intrinsically linked to how we manage our procurement and supply chain.
 We understand that strong procurement and supplier relationship management processes may improve our business performance; this is by acquiring the best value goods and services.
 Our procurement framework, therefore, is an important part of how the Group prevents modern slavery within its services.
 The Group already looks to mitigate its exposure to modern day slavery through its standard supplier terms and conditions, which include obligations on suppliers to comply with the Modern Slavery Act.

 Our Procurement Teams process includes an invitation for suppliers, contractors, and business partners to sign up to the voluntary Supplier Code of Conduct.
 The Group's Procurement Policy promotes an awareness of modern-day slavery to all colleagues.
 The Procurement Team has also bolstered its approach to preventing modern day slavery in our supply chains through reviewing our procurement approach in the following priority areas